Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Experiments and Analysis

-We conducted a systematic evaluation and comprehensive analysis using the ProbMed dataset on seven state-of-the-art LMMs to identify their strengths and weaknesses in real-life imaging diagnostics.
-Apart from proprietary GPT-4V~\citep{OpenAI-GPT4V} and Gemini Pro~\citep{team2023gemini}, we selected five open-source models (7B parameters version), spanning across general models including LLaVA-v1~\citep{liu2023visual}, LLaVA-v1.6~\citep{liu2023improved}, MiniGPT-v2~\citep{chen2023minigptv2} and specialized models including LLaVA-Med~\citep{li2023llavamed} and CheXagent~\citep{chen2024CheXagent}.
+We conducted a systematic evaluation and comprehensive analysis using ProbMed on twelve state-of-the-art LMMs to identify their strengths and weaknesses in imaging diagnostics.
+Apart from proprietary GPT-4o~\citep{openai2024gpt4ocard}, GPT-4V~\citep{OpenAI-GPT4V} and Gemini Pro~\citep{Reid2024Gemini1U}, we selected nine open-source models spanning across general models including LLaVA-v1~\citep{liu2024visual}, LLaVA-v1.6~\citep{Liu2023ImprovedBW}, MiniGPT-v2~\citep{Chen2023MiniGPTv2LL} and specialized models including LLaVA-Med-v1, LLaVA-Med-v1.5 ~\citep{li2024llava}, Med-Flamingo~\citep{moor2023med}, BiomedGPT~\citep{zhang2024biomedgpt}, RadFM~\citep{wu2023generalist} and CheXagent~\citep{chen2024CheXagent}.
 These models were chosen based on their computational cost, efficiency, and inference speed, making them practical for integration into medical practice.
-For categorical accuracy, we only considered a hit if the model correctly answered all questions within the category for an image (see Table~\ref{table:question_per_image}).
-This means the model must correctly identify all existing entities and disregard all hallucinated entities.